 In this video, I wanted to go through an excellent mini-band exercise for your rotator cuff.

-When it comes to rotator cuff, they are the most common muscles that get injured in the shoulder.
+The rotator cuff is the most common muscle that gets injured in the shoulder.
 Having a wide variety of exercises that you can do in order to target the rotator cuff is very important.

 EXCELLENT Mini Band Exercise for the Rotator Cuff

 CLICK HERE to watch the YouTube video.

 Here are two examples of exercises that you can do with the mini band to target the rotator cuff.
-I get Donnalee to demonstrate the exercises.
+I had Donnalee demonstrate the exercises.

-Donnalee starts off with a 90/90 position.
-She is going to take the loop tubing or the mini band and loop it around her foot, keeping it firmly around the ball of her foot so it’s not going anywhere.
-She has her right leg forward.
+Start off in the 90/90 position.
+Take the loop tubing or the mini band and loop it around your foot, keeping it firmly around the ball of your foot so it’s not going anywhere.

 Rowing using a Mini Band (Level 1)

-Donnalee has the tubing with her left hand and she is going to row back.
-She’s bringing the elbow back in nice smooth and controlled movements in one to two seconds, holding it for a second, and then one to two seconds coming back.
+With the tubing in your left hand, row back.
+Bring the elbow back in a smooth and controlled motion, hold it for a second, and then slowly return back.

-To target the rotator cuff more, you do the rowing movement and bring the elbow out to the side and back down and then back to the start.
-So rowing, bring the elbow to the side to a stop, back down and then back to the starting position.
-It’s a nice smooth movement that you go through.
+To better target the rotator cuff, do the rowing movement, bring the elbow out to the side, and then return back down to the start.
+So row, bring the elbow to the side to a stop, back down and then return to the starting position.
+Use a smooth movement as you go through.

 Rowing and Lifting the Elbow using a Mini Band (Level 2)

 If you are not able to go all the way to 90 degrees, that’s perfectly fine.
 You can start off by just going to 30 degrees or to 45 degrees, or 70 degrees.